 For many years, Columbia Legal Services has represented some of the most marginalized people in our community.
 We use every legal tool available on their behalf.
 Our role to serve people and use advocacy that might otherwise not be available makes our work an integral part of the Washington Alliance for Equal Justice.
 Our vision of justice is when people have the necessary tools and opportunity to achieve social and economic justice, a more equitable and inclusive society is possible.
 Through large‐scale litigation, policy reform, and innovative partnerships, our lawyers and other staff work in furtherance of our mission.
 The ideal candidate for any position at Columbia Legal Services will be able to articulate their role in the achievement of that vision.

-· Coordinate with other advocacy groups, legal services organizations, and the private bar to identify opportunities and execute strategies to advance the law for low-income populations.
+• Develop external relations with state and federal legal and advocacy-related communities; network with advocacy groups, legal service organizations, and the private bar to identify opportunities and execute strategies to advance policy for low income populations.

-· Be available to travel occasionally around the state and work flexible hours.
-May include travel to Olympia during the legislative session.
+• Willingness to travel and to work flexible hours, especially during the legislative session.

-CLS offers a competitive and comprehensive compensation package including generous holiday and paid time off, and excellent health care benefits.
+CLS offers a competitive compensation package including generous holiday, paid time off, and healthcare benefits.
 Salary is commensurate with experience.
+Small relocation benefit included.